CaiWilliams/PyOghma_ML-Public/README.md

 ```

 By default, PyOghma_ML will output both a latex based report of predictions accompanied by the networks respective confusion matrices and csv table of the predicted values.
+On Linux the latex report will automatically compile utilising pdflatex and then component files deleted.
+On Windows this is a manual process.

 ## Authors